crisperdue/prooftoys-site/content/number-game/tutorial3.md

 ### First addition challenge

-Can you figure this one out on your own?

 *Hint:* start by selecting `n + succ 0` in the left (assumption) side of the first step.
 After that, selecting assumptions (in red) or parts of assumptions that don't belong in the result should help you